Helping Our Kids Handle Anger

 - Show them how to stand up for themselves assertively by using I messages.

-- I feel _____ when you ______ ( describe the behavior as fact, no judging ).
+- I feel _____ when you ______ (describe the behavior, no judging).

 - Listen to fun music and dance it out!